cwkosman/fef-teaching-materials/W2D2/objectives.md

 ##### BTEOTLYSBAT:

-- Layout elements on an HTML page using box model properties and Flexbox
+- Layout elements on an HTML page using box model properties and Flexbok